 The proposals in this consultation would continue the substantially-segregated cycle route along main roads to Farringdon Road, and provide cycle improvements along quieter back-streets towards King’s Cross.

 What we proposed

 Please see the drawing below showing where the route would go.

-The proposed route would start at Stonecutter Street, where the North-South Cycle Superhighway continues south to Elephant & Castle.
-It would continue north on Farringdon Road to Greville Street, connecting with the proposed Central London Grid at West Smithfield.
-At Greville Street, northbound cyclists would turn onto a quiet back-street route continuing to King’s Cross.
+The proposed route will start at Stonecutter Street, where the North-South Cycle Superhighway continues south to Elephant & Castle.
+It will continue north on Farringdon Road to Greville Street, connecting with the proposed Central London Grid at West Smithfield.
+At Greville Street, northbound cyclists will turn onto a quiet back-street route continuing to King’s Cross.

-Southbound cyclists from King’s Cross would turn off the back-street route onto Farringdon Road at Ray Street via a new signalised junction and continue south on a stepped cycle track.
+Southbound cyclists from King’s Cross will turn off the back-street route onto Farringdon Road at Ray Street via a new signalised junction and continue south on a stepped cycle track.

 The quiet back-street route for northbound cyclists is proposed because Farringdon Road north of Greville Street is too narrow to accommodate segregated cycle tracks in both directions alongside facilities for other road users such as bus stops and loading bays for a number of shops and businesses.